eficode-academy/docker-katas/labs/09-multi-container.md

 ## Terminology

 - `docker-compose.yml` The YAML file where all your configuration of your docker containers go.
-- `docker-compose` The cli tool that enables you to define and run multi-container applications with Docker
+- `docker compose` The cli tool that enables you to define and run multi-container applications with Docker

   - `up` : creates and starts the services stated in the compose file
   - `down` : stops and removes containers, networks, images, and volumes